-This exhibition is has now closed, although the child-friendly restaurant options given at the end of the article are still current as of summer 2017.
-If you are looking for more child-friendly Prague Museums, you may want to read this.
+Prague is happily chockablock of indoor play options, so although this exhibition has now closed, you can still find lots more inspiration here.
+Also, the child-friendly restaurant options given at the end of the article are still current as of summer 2017.

 Outside of eating sweets and dancing to 80s pop music, it is probably true that me and my five-year-old son don’t have many shared enthusiasms.
 While his idea of a good morning, is one spent simultaneously practicing parkour off the furniture whilst screaming, if I’m honest, I prefer a cup of tea and a good book.
 And equally, whilst I can be quite easily persuaded to go for a dip in the local pool, I generally opt not to spend my time there splashing water about wildly and bombing into the deep end.
 Vive le difference and all that.
 But then, just sometimes, we find a mutual interest, and boom – we are a truly joyful team.
 And so it was, when we first arrived in Prague last summer, and discovered the Retro exhibition at the National Museum.

 Not that it began all that promisingly… Being dragged out of the August sun into the hush of the National Museum, hadn’t put my son in the best of moods.
 However, as a long-time fan of anything kitsch and vintage, I was determined to be buoyant in the face of his apparent skepticism – enthusiastically reassuring him, as we bought our tickets, that I’d heard there were games to play.

 “What kind of games?” he interrogated.
 He knew me too well, and had been dragged around too many museums and galleries to be so easily placated.

 “Oh fun ones, I expect,” I said brightly.
 He didn’t look convinced.

 As we made our way into the small exhibit of gorgeous vintage fashion, my perky optimism began to wane under my son’s withering stare.